 Rental agreements and mortgages can also be guaranteed in the same way.

-Guarantor loans are usually marketed at people who have bad credit or have been turned down by other lenders.
+Guarantor loans, a type of consumer credit, are usually marketed at people who have bad credit or have been turned down by other lenders.

 Interest rates for many guarantor loans are high, often around 50% APR (annual percentage rate) or more.
 Larger loans are often paid back over several years.

 Due to the high interest rates you could end up paying back more than double the amount you borrowed.